the fresh films reviews

 Review

-The film is built around the simple story of young, clumsy Lionel who lives in an old Victorian mansion with his destructively controlling mother and becomes the object of a tarot inflicted crush from neighbour girl Paquita.
-Their love awakes the wrath of Lionel's mother, something that is only amplified (to say the least) when mum is bitten by a not too cosy rat-monkey from Sumatra.
+The film is built around the simple story of young, clumsy Lionel, who lives in an old Victorian mansion with his destructively controlling mother and becomes the object of a tarot-inflicted crush from neighbour girl Paquita.
+Their love awakes the wrath of Lionel's mother, which is only amplified (to say the least) when Mum is bitten by a not-too-cosy rat-monkey from Sumatra.

-Although they're quite pleasant, there's nothing remarkable with the dramatic or romantic contents of the film.
-These function merely as settings for Jackson's blood-thirst, so to say.
-The film is arguably the most bloody (when it comes to volume) of all horror movies ever, but even though Braindead carries a lengthy sequence of fairly repetitive action, it always stays on top of its game.
-The special effects are nothing short of extraordinary, especially taking the budget into account, and the creativity and vision with which the most graphic scenes are conducted are simply amazing.
+Although they're quite pleasant, there's nothing remarkable about the dramatic or romantic content of the film.
+These elements function merely as settings for Jackson's blood-thirst, so to speak.
+The film is arguably the bloodiest (it terms of sheer volume) of all horror movies, but even though Braindead carries a lengthy sequence of fairly repetitive action, it always stays on top of its game.
+The special effects are nothing short of extraordinary, especially taking the budget into account, and the creativity and vision with which the most graphic scenes are executed are simply amazing.

 Braindead most definitely isn't for every taste.
-But with that said, this film is so professionally conducted and has a thematic ambivalence to it that won't offend people who're able to see it in an artistic light.
+But that said, this film is so professionally conducted and possesses a thematic ambivalence that won't offend viewers who are able to see it in an artistic light.
 Peter Jackson shows a great deal of flair in combining the horror with the distinctive satire and comedy with which Braindead is soaked.
-In my opinion, still Peter Jackson's best work.
+In my opinion, it remains Peter Jackson's best work.

 [HAVE YOUR SAY]